Heartade/clean-blog/README.md

-# Clean-Blog
+# Purity
-A clean, Bootstrap blog theme for Pico CMS Designed by [Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/).
+A clean, Bootstrap blog theme for Pico CMS.
+A fork of [Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/), ported by [@BesrourMS](https://github.com/BesrourMS) for Pico.
-Forked by Heartade to add support for [Pico-Tags](https://github.com/PontusHorn/Pico-Tags).

 ## Installation
 Download the clean-blog folder, upload it in the themes folder of your pico installation and change the following setting within your config.php: